David Puttnam: Other interests

 Puttnam was deputy Chairman of Channel 4 Television from 2006 to 2012.
 He is president of the Film Distributors' Association (FDA) and chair of the TSL Advisory Board.

 Puttnam co-authored (with Neil Watson) Movies and Money, published in January 2000 by Vintage Books.

 When Puttnam became the chairman of Profero, a London-based digital marketing agency in April 2007, he explained the move saying: "My experience over the past forty-odd (some very odd) years has encompassed marketing, entertainment and social issues, a fascinating mix that is integral to the daily lives of consumers and citizens.
 A business that can combine and magnify these dynamics can only create incredible value for their clients and, as a by-product, themselves.
 To me Profero is in just such a position, and it's now my job to help them realise their potential."

 Puttnam, who had produced Ian Charleson's star-making film Chariots of Fire, contributed a chapter to the 1990 book, For Ian Charleson: A Tribute.

 On 19 August 2007, Puttnam gave the oration at the annual Michael Collins commemoration in Béal na Bláth, County Cork.

 He has also preached at Durham Cathedral at the feast of the cathedral's commemoration of its founders and benefactors.

 Philanthropy

 Puttnam is patron of the Irish education charity Camara Education and CFS/ME charity Action for ME.

 Personal life

-On 21 June 2022, Puttnam announced via Twitter that he and his wife Patsy had obtained Irish citizenship.
-The couple have lived in Skibbereen, west Cork, since 1998.
+On 21 June 2022, Puttnam announced via Twitter that he and his wife, Patricia ("Patsy"), had obtained Irish citizenship.
+The couple have lived in Skibbereen, County Cork, since 1998.